orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 ingesting small files, you can have a lot of thread working together while, if you're ingesting large files, threads might have to wait before receiving a "slot" to access the encryption module.

+**Note**: You can not enable ``StorageEncryption`` once files have already been stored without encryption.
+The plugin is unable to handle both encrypted and unencrypted files at the same time.

 Compilation
 -----------